dustinpfister/blog_posts/_posts/threejs-wireframe.md

 ## 3 - Conclusion

 For the most part just setting the wire frame property of a material to true will work just fine, however if I want a more custom look then I am going to need to do something with textures.
-The wire frame look is great for when I am just trying to work out a geometry and do not care about the file look of an object just yet.
+The wire frame look is great for when I am just trying to work out a geometry and do not care about the final look of an object just yet.
+However when it comes to skinning a mesh object I am going to want to start making some textures by one way or another.
+There is creating textures with just javaScript code using canvas elements, and then there is creating some custom textures with an image editor and using the texture loader as a way to get into skinning mesh object materials.